brandonmcconnell/brandonmcconnell/README.md

 ### My latest tweets
 <!-- TWITTER:START -->
+- [branmcconnell: I&#39;ve tested on multiple devices, browsers, and networks, and my mother even checked at her home.
+Looks like sometimes it loads and others not.

+According to , it&#39;s down for everyone](https://twitter.com/branmcconnell/status/1617609552056438784)
 - [@branmcconnell: @Rich_Harris @SvelteSociety Whenever y&#39;all have time &lpar;I know the team is likely swamped&rpar;, this bwd/fwd functionality is ready to test in preview.

 Preview: